AerWyn81/HeadBlocks/docs/config/config.md

   speed: 20
   linked: true
 ````

-By activating spin mode, the heads turn on themselves.
+When enabled, heads will rotate continuously.

-If `linked` mode is enabled, heads will rotate identically,
+- If `linked` mode is enabled: all heads rotate synchronously according to the `internalTask.delay` setting.
-according to the delay configured in the section below `internalTask.delay`.
+- If `linked` mode is disabled: each head rotates independently with a 5-tick offset between heads, at the speed defined
-If `linked` mode is disabled, heads will rotate with a delay (five ticks between) at a configurable speed according to the value defined in `speed`.
+  in `speed`.

 #### Hint